CoderCroissant/hello-world/README.md

 # hello-world

-My first repository
+I'm Charlie.
 Newbie coder learning about that code life.
 Let's make some magic !